paritytech/command-bot/README.md

 In the pull request where you previously ran `/try-runtime queue`, comment:

+`/try-runtime cancel`

 # API

-Before triggering commands through the API, you'll need to get an Access Token.
+Before triggering commands through the API, you'll need to an Access Token.
-That token is registered through `POST /api/access` by the `MASTER_TOKEN` and will be tied to a Matrix room ID where the command's output will be posted after it finishes.
-The token might be invalidated at any point through `DELETE /api/access`.
+That token is registered through `POST /api/access` by the `MASTER_TOKEN` (owned by the OpsTooling team of Parity) and will be tied to a Matrix room ID where the command's output will be posted after it finishes.
+The token can be invalidated at any point through `DELETE /api/access`.

-After having the token, use `POST /api/queue` for running a command and `POST /api/cancel` for cancelling an ongoing command.
+Use the token in `POST /api/queue` for running a command and `POST /api/cancel` for cancelling an ongoing command.

 For the time being, arguments for those endpoints should be read from